Albert, New South Wales

+History

 Copper had been discovered in the area by 1900.
 In the early 20th century, there were several copper mines nearby, the most significant of which was the Iron Duke Mine, which operated from around 1909 until the early 1920s.
 Around the time that mining commenced, the area was known as 'Albert Water Holes'.
 Its post office was originally called 'The Alberts' but became Albert in 1916; it closed in 1982.

 A school—known as 'Albertia', until it was renamed Albert in January 1920—opened there in January 1899 and closed in June 1972.
 The date of the opening of the school, the name of one of its streets, Federation Street, and the timing of the discovery of copper suggests that the village itself dates from around the time of Federation.